kykrueger/openbis/openbis_ng_ui/README.md

 5. vagrant up

-6. Browse to https://localhost:8122/openbis and accept the self-signed certificate

-* openBIS is now running at https://localhost:8122/openbis (login: admin/password)
+6. Start openBIS in your Eclipse - it should be running at http://localhost:8888/openbis-test.
+Make sure you can log in with credentials 'admin / password'.

-* React proto is now running at http://localhost:8124
+7. openBIS next generation UI is now running at http://localhost:8124

 ## Additional info for Linux users